olinml2024/olinml2024.github.io/assignments/assignment09/assignment09.md

 ---

 # TODO
-* decide if we should do interim check-in as part of the project or as part of the regular assignments
 * add details about metrics and use cases
 * update hot tips doc to be less focused on images (probably)
 * revise rubric